 North West leads applications for Regional Growth Fund

-- Department for Business, Innovation & Skills, The Rt Hon Dr Vince Cable, The Rt Hon Nick Clegg MP, and The Rt Hon Sir Michael Fallon MP
+- Department for Business, Innovation & Skills, The Rt Hon Dr Vince Cable, The Rt Hon Nick Clegg, and The Rt Hon Sir Michael Fallon

 - Part of:

 - Local Enterprise Partnerships (LEPs) and Enterprise Zones

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 Strong business appetite continues for new £350 million regional growth pot

 A total of 309 applications are competing for a share of £350 million funding in the fourth round of the Regional Growth Fund (RGF), the government confirmed today.